Sierre Leone President Ahmad Tejan Kabbah looked on Monday to rebuild his civil-war shattered country, after winning landmark elections.

 In his swearing-in speech, the 70-year-old veteran former UN diplomat called for unity and pledged to battle corruption and hunger and improve human rights in this impoverished country.

-“I appeal to you whatever your party affiliation or party symbol or ideology to join me in building a new coalition for national development,” said Kabbah, who first came to power in 1996.
+”I appeal to you whatever your party affiliation or party symbol or ideology to join me in building a new coalition for national development,” said Kabbah, who first came to power in 1996.
+He said his new term in office would also focus on improving basic human rights and creating jobs for women and youths.

 ”With my new mandate you have given me I should make another pledge, this time to do everything in my power to ensure that within the next five years, no Sierra Leonese will be hungry.
 We must have the capacity to feed ourselves,” he added.